ofiwg/libfabric/man/fi_cq.3.md

   If other flag bits are zero, the provider is reporting that the multi-recv buffer has been freed, and the completion entry is not associated with a received message.

+Completion flags may be suppressed if the FI_NOTIFY_FLAGS_ONLY mode bit has been set.
+When enabled, only the following flags are guaranteed to be set in completion data when they are valid: FI_REMOTE_READ and FI_REMOTE_WRITE (when FI_RMA_EVENT capability bit has been set), FI_REMOTE_CQ_DATA, and FI_MULTI_RECV.

 # RETURN VALUES